Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 NEXTAUTH_URL to the ngrok URL.NEXTAUTH_URL is not required.Memory issues:

-Increase Docker memory limit in Docker Desktop settings, or add memory limits to docker-compose.yml:
+Increase Docker memory limit in Docker Desktop settings, or add memory limits to docker/docker-compose.yml:

 deploy: